Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

-It was noted during this exploration that an incongruence between ``xaitk-saliency`` and these scalability platforms may exist. ``xaitk-saliency`` uses a channel-last format while both Lightning and Accelerate used channel- first formats for the given integration use cases.
+It was noted during this exploration that an incongruence between ``xaitk-saliency`` and these scalability platforms may exist. ``xaitk-saliency`` uses a channel-last format while both Lightning and Accelerate used channel-first formats for the given integration use cases.
 This difference incurs potentially significant overhead cost to get the data in the appropriate format.